lokeshbio/Vienna_MetCap_probes_2409/README.md

-# Support NNNN
+# MetCap probes

-**Title of the project from redmine issue**

-Description from the redmine issue.
+This repo contains information related to the trials of probe generation with sequences that I recieved from [Henri][henri.siljanen@uef.fi] using the [MetCap][https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0501-8] pipeline

 ## Overview